jqwik-team/jqwik-spring/README.md

 }
 ```

+### Support for Jqwik Lifecycle Hooks

+The class `JqwikSpringLifecycleSupport` provides methods that can be used from
+jqwik lifecycle hooks:

+- `getApplicationContext(LifecycleContext)` returns an optional of the current Spring application context.

 ### Parameter Resolution of Autowired Beans

 Autowired beans will be injected as parameters in example and property methods,